Micah Nori

-Micah Nori (/ˈmaɪkə ˈnɔri/ MY-kə-_-NOR-ee; born April 8, 1974) is an American basketball coach currently serving as the lead assistant coach for the Minnesota Timberwolves of the National Basketball Association (NBA).
-He previously served as an assistant coach for the Toronto Raptors, Sacramento Kings, Denver Nuggets and Detroit Pistons.
+Micah Nori (/ˈmaɪkə ˈnɔri/ MY-kə-_-NOR-ee; born April 8, 1974) is an American basketball coach currently serving as the head coach for the Portland Trail Blazers of the National Basketball Association (NBA).
+He previously served as an assistant coach for the Toronto Raptors, Sacramento Kings, Denver Nuggets, Detroit Pistons, and Minnesota Timberwolves.

 He garnered attention in 2023 for his "ingenious, often comic analogies" during sideline interviews at Timberwolves’ games.

 Early life and education

 Nori grew up in Middletown, Ohio, where his father coached high school football, baseball and basketball.
 A three-sport athlete himself in high school, Nori ended up at Indiana University, where he was captain and middle infielder of the baseball team.
 Injuries and a self-professed "lack of athleticism" kept him from pursuing a professional career.

 After graduation, Nori earned a master's degree in sports organization at Miami University while serving as a graduate assistant on the baseball team's coaching staff.